 Out of all of the inflatable touring kayaks I have tried, perhaps the Advanced Elements Expedition is the only one that ticks every checkbox I could list.

-Touring kayaks are long to help with tracking, speed, and storage, all of which are very important on lengthy trips.
+Touring kayaks are long to help with tracking, speed, and storage, all of which are very important on lengthy paddling adventures.

 The Expedition is remarkably well-made, which uses quality materials.
 I think the reason it is still inexpensive is that Advanced Elements doesn’t use super thick PVC vinyl air chambers as you would find on the Sea Eagle Explorer.
 Instead, they use PVC tarpaulin to cover the air tubes and protect them from punctures and the sun.